stevenharman/stevenharman.net-octopress/source/_posts/2012-05-08-from-testing-to-test-first-to-test-driven.markdown

 It was by no means an overnight endeavour.
 It literally took years of work for me to figure this out, and I'm both happy and proud to say that _I'm still learning_.
-I hope by putting my experience out there yours can be better, faster, MOAR!
+I hope by putting my experience out there, yours can be better, faster, MOAR!

 [corey]: http://coreyhaines.com/ "The Software Journeyman"